National Black Nazarene Conference 2026

 Engagement with the Black Strategic Readiness Team

 The Black Strategic Readiness Team (BSRT) was established by the 1968 General Assembly (then named the “Black Council”) as a resource to help develop strong Black leadership and to guide the church regarding issues of race.
 Throughout the intervening years, they have worked tirelessly for the Black Church of the Nazarene in the United States.
-The names and faces of the Council have changed, but today, the members are second and third generation Nazarenes who have a deep love and commitment to the message of scriptural holiness and the Church of the Nazarene.
+The names and faces of the Council have changed, but today, the members are second and third-generation Nazarenes who have a deep love and commitment to the message of scriptural holiness and the Church of the Nazarene.

 Organized by the BSRT and supported by the USA/Canada Region, a National Black Nazarene Conference meets bi-annually and celebrates the life and work of the numerous Black Churches of the Nazarene in the United States and Canada.
 Desiring to enhance the commitment of the denomination to Black Nazarenes and their communities, the Board of General Superintendents has been specifically engaged for the last 18 months in strategic planning and prayer with the BSRT.
 Additional funding has been provided to Black ministries to help foster real and lasting change for the future of the church.